LanceTBag/Parametized-Web-Scraper/README.md

 ![JobSearch](JobSearch.jpg)
 # Flexible Web Scraper for Job Listings

 This Python script is a job scraper that retrieves job listings from an API and stores them in a CSV file.
 It is highly configurable and can adapt to different job sites by using different attribute mappings.
-The script dynamically reads job attributes from a text file based on the domain of the job site URL provided by the user.
+The script dynamically reads job attributes from a CSV file based on the domain of the job site URL provided by the user.

 ## Table of Contents